nucypher/taco-web/website/docs/Threshold Decryption.md

 ```

 This allows us to create our encrypting/decrypting objects and store the configuration for use at a later time, in a different application, or with a new/returning end-user.
-For example we may want to encrypt data in a secure backend but allow users to access it (assuming [Conditions](Conditions.md) are met) from a decentralized frontend.
+For example, we may want to encrypt data in a secure backend but allow users to access it (assuming [Conditions](Conditions.md) are met) from a decentralized frontend.